Viking Cruises fleet

 The first longship's 2016 itineraries (starting November 10) are on Rhine River, between homeports Amsterdam and Basel.
 The second longship's 2017 itineraries are on Danube.
 On both riverboats, all the hotel staff is Mandarin-speaking, all the signage is in Mandarin (from menus to toiletries).
 The onboard cuisine is traditional Chinese (dishes prepared by Szechuan and Cantonese chefs) plus European dishes by Michelin-star chefs.

 All excursion programs ashore are organized by Viking River Cruises.
 Each ship has all 8 Mandarin-speaking tour guides assigned to 25-passenger groups.
 The Rhine cruise program includes a shipboard overnight in Amsterdam and 3 days (2 shipboard overnights) in Basel with Lake Lucerne tour.
 In Strasbourg, passengers take the high-speed TGV train to Paris.
 Optional (exclusive) deals include private jet travel (to any airport in Europe) for 1 day at the price of USD 30,000 pp. Cruise fares start from around USD 4,300 pp.

-Cruise Lines International Association/CLIA's projections for 2020 are that the number of Chinese travellers to Europe will be the same (or larger) in comparison to US travellers.
+Cruise Lines International Association/CLIA's projections for 2020 were that the number of Chinese cruisers to Europe will be the same (or larger) in comparison to the Americans.

 Viking River Cruises line is a global travel corporation (Viking Flusskreuzfahrten AG) headquartered in the USA.
 And it all started in the not-so-distant 1997 with the establishment of the modest Viking River brand founded by a consortium of Scandinavian and Dutch investors, with only 4 second-hand riverboats bought in Russia.